 Samsung's implementation uses on-device AI to predict not just words but entire phrases based on context.
 CleverType and Gboard offer similar functionality, but with some differences:

 CleverType: Offers more customizable prediction settings and learns your personal writing style faster.
 In my tests, it actually suggested more relevant phrases in messaging apps than the S24 after about a week of use.
+By 2026, its GPT-powered engine understands complex contexts including sarcasm and humor.

 All options offer grammar and spelling correction, but with varying approaches: